-County leaders discuss alliance to back future RR freight terminal
+County leaders discuss alliance to back future freight terminal

 Staff writer